 Once you know why you’re writing a book and your vision for success once it’s published, the next step is to brainstorm your book.
 The reason to brainstorm before you write are threefold: it makes it easier to write, your book more focused, and you will probably come up with more ideas than if you just sat down to write it.
 Here are 6 ways to brainstorm your book.

-The brainstorming process helps to flesh out ideas about your main topic or story idea.
+The brainstorming process helps to flesh out ideas about your main topic or story idea and create a framework for your book.
 The ideas generated will serve as the chapter headings, subheadings, and topics within each chapter.
 The initial goal is not organization or a perfect storyline.
 Write as many ideas as possible without regard to whether is it good or bad, perfectly relevant or superfluous.
 Include individual thoughts, stories, quotes, or facts even if you don’t have the exact words or numbers.
 Use one, two, or all of the brainstorming techniques to find the one that yields the best results.
 The examples here focus on non-fiction topics, but they can also be used, in a general sense, for fiction.
 Although you can use a computer to brainstorm, science has shown that physically writing thoughts down activates your brain in a different way.